codex-academy/Front-end-Field-Guide/README.md

 # Front-end-Field-Guide

-> An illustrated guide to the weird and wonderful world and Front-end Development.
+> An illustrated guide to the weird and wonderful world of Front-end Development.

 There are a lot of technologies and tools bouncing around, and more new things come out every day.
 Rather than trying to make an exhaustive, constantly updating, list of things that a Front-endian needs to know, this Field Guide tries to focus on the bigger principles that last for a while.